If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

-The following scenarios can be observed when a printer can’t print:
+The following scenarios can be observed during a network failure:

 - The printer may be faulty.

 - The Ethernet cable may be faulty.